-Because I was new with satellite/geo data it took me quite some effort to handle the Geo-Tiff files and get something from it that I could use (you can read an extensive write-up on the data, but also the coding on the data sketch|es april page).
-I irrationally chose to make the final visualization an actual visualization, thus using circles on the screen, instead of turning the 52 weeks into a movie.
-This meant that I also had to learn some new coding languages, since D3 + SVG cannot handle 50000 circles animating continuously.
-I dove into both Pixi.JS and Regl.js, both based on WebGL.
-It took quite a lot of hours and asking more questions on Twitter, but I got it animating smoothly through all 52 weeks in the end.
+I downloaded & converted the immense satellite data (Geo-Tiff files) and chose to make the final visualization an actual on the spot drawn visualization.
+Thus using circles on the screen, instead of turning the 52 weeks into a pre-rendered video.
+This meant that I had to learn some new coding languages, since d3 + SVG cannot handle 50k circles animating continuously.
+I dove into both Pixi.js and Regl.js, both based on WebGL.